-Yes, even extensions can change the website’s appearance and behaviour.
-Some advertisement blockers or new extensions can be a bit of a problem while loading a web-page and can cause 500 Internal Server Error.
-To overcome this, you will have to go to Settings on your browser and select the ‘Extensions’ window.
+Yes, even extensions can change the website’s appearance and behavior.
+Some advertisement blockers or new extensions can be problematic while loading a web page and can cause 500 Internal Server Errors.
+To overcome this, you must go to Settings on your browser and select the ‘Extensions’ window.
 In this, you can see all the applications that feature as extensions on web pages that appear on your browser.

 Also Check: Fix Err_SSL_Version_Or_Cipher_Mismatch Error

-Disable the most recent one that could have made happen the 500 Internal Server Error.
-If you have any advertisement blocking extensions, disable them temporarily and try opening the website which had the 500 error.
+Disable the most recent one that could have made the 500 Internal Server Error.
+If you have any advertisement-blocking extensions, disable them temporarily and try opening the website that had the 500 error.

 Method #6 Check the .htaccess File

 Open your public_html folder and notice the .htaccess file.
 This file is not visible, so you have to view all files to see it.
-Misconfiguration in the .htaccess file could cause 500 Internal Server Error.
-To fix this, rename the file to ‘.htaccess_bk,’ or you can create a new .htaccess file.
-A new extension or plugin can make do the corruption of this .htaccess file and in turn output a 500 Internal Server Error.
-Using the FTP client of your choice, force shows the hidden files in your public_html folder, and the ‘.htaccess.’ file will be seen as well.
+Misconfiguration in the .htaccess file could cause 500 Internal Server Errors.
+To fix this, rename the file to ‘.htaccess_bk,’ or create a new .htaccess file.
+A new extension or plugin can make the corruption of this .htaccess file and, in turn, output a 500 Internal Server Error.
+Using the FTP client of your choice, force shows the hidden files in your public_html folder, and the ‘.htaccess.’ file will also be seen.

-Renaming the file will delete your site’s .htaccess file, which means that we need to create a new .htaccess file.
-Go into the admin page on your WordPress.
-Click on Settings, select Permalinks and go to the bottom of the page, and choose Save Changes.
+Renaming the file will delete your site’s .htaccess file, meaning we must create a new .htaccess file.
+Go to the admin page on your WordPress.
+Click on Settings, select Permalinks, go to the page’s bottom, and choose Save Changes.

 Method #7 Correct File Permissions

 Go to your WordPress directory and see if the permissions for the files and folders are something other than 644/755.
-If they are, change them back to the defaults and this will fix 500 Internal Server Error.
+If they are, change them back to the defaults, which will fix 500 Internal Server Error.

 Once you browse your root directory in your FTP Client, you can access the Permissions tab and instantly see the permissions of each file and change them if necessary.
 You can check out black Friday hosting deals here.